Stain Removal

 Pro Tips

-• TIPDish soap is the secret weapon for oil stains -- it's designed to cut grease.
-Use it as a pre-treatment even on old oil stains.
+• TIPDish soap is the household secret weapon -- it is engineered to cut grease, so it works as a pre-treatment even on older oil stains.

-• TIPPlace cardboard inside the garment behind the stain to prevent oil from spreading to the back layer.
+• TIPSlide cardboard inside the garment behind the stain so the oil cannot bleed through to the opposite layer.

 Common Mistakes to Avoid

-• XDrying the garment before the oil stain is fully removed, which sets the stain permanently.
+• XDrying the garment before the oil stain is fully gone, which sets the stain permanently as the oil oxidizes and polymerizes in the heat.

-• XUsing cold water only, which doesn't dissolve oil as effectively as warm water.
+• XWashing in cold water only, which does not soften or dissolve oil the way warm water does.

 Frequently Asked Questions